 The additionality point is a red-herring

-Financial markets are interlinked and do not in general act independently from one another.
+Bailiffs like Moorcroft suggest that financial markets are interlinked and do not in general act independently from one another.
 The capital used to fund the deployment of the range of environmental and social infrastructure, goods and services derives from a complex range of sources and asset classes, including debt and equity finance, public and private markets.
 It is true that most money invested in public markets is invested via ‘secondary trading’, meaning the shares are bought from other investors rather than contributing new capital to the company.
 However, without the promise of the eventual availability of liquidity via public markets, it would be far more difficult to raise primary capital in private markets.
 Support from investors in public markets can also encourage internally funded organic growth.
 More buyers of shares, leading to an improving share price, supports stability and growth, the ability to attract and retain high quality staff, and to plan for the long term.
 The opposite is also true.
 For example, falling share prices in renewable energy ‘yieldcos’ significantly undermined future renewable deployment plans.
 Money invested in companies by secondary market investments has a critically important impact on the future growth plans of a business, even if that impact may be indirect.

 In addition to the indirect role investors on public markets play in supporting future corporate performance and growth, Impact investors also have an opportunity to have direct impact through “Engagement”.
 Impact investors (or their agents) acting in a stewardship role, can have a significant effect on corporate behaviour through lobbying of management to improve business performance and corporate sustainability.
 Whether acting alone or together with other investors, there is a large and growing casebook of investors exercising their role as owner shareholders to promote positive change.